Morphology of Galaxies in JWST Fields: Initial Distribution and Evolution of Galaxy Morphology: Discussion

 For comparison with other observational studies, it is important to note that the morphology classification schemes employed in other studies are not consistent with ours.
 We applied the parametric classification described in Section \ref{sec:mclass} for consistent comparison with the HR5 study, but previous studies have used different morphology classification approaches with various scientific objectives.
 Commonly employed methods are visual classification with measurements of CAS parameters or machine learning techniques applied to large datasets.
 Thus, the direct comparison with other studies is difficult.
 Furthermore, our parametric classification has a potential problem of misclassifying the galaxies with parameters around $n\sim1.5$ or $A\sim0.32$ as our classification adopts sharp boundaries.
 Despite these systematic differences and limitations, we discuss both agreements and disagreements on morphological distribution and evolution with the results from previous studies.

 Most studies using HST data disagree with our findings of disk dominance in the early universe.
 Previous HST studies have suggested a prevalence of irregular galaxies with disturbed structures at $z\gtrsim4$, rather than the disk dominance \citep{pap05, cam11, mor13, hue16}.
-Otherwise, a few studies have demonstrated high spheroid fractions of $\sim30\%$ at $z\gtrsim$ in the rest-frame UV wavelength \citep{lot06, dah07}.
+Otherwise, a few studies have demonstrated high spheroid fractions of $\sim30\%$ at $z\gtrsim2$ in the rest-frame UV wavelength \citep{lot06, dah07}.
 These discrepancies with our results may arise from the limited observational performance of HST for high-redshift galaxy morphology and differences of observing wavelength ranges in the rest frame.
 This is also pointed out by several JWST studies, which suggested that results based on JWST images exhibit a higher incidence of regular morphologies, such as disks and spheroids, compared to HST \citep{fer22, jac23}.
 Furthermore, JWST images are useful for uncovering hidden disk galaxies within the noise of HST images \citep{nel23, rob23}.

-Recently, several JWST studies agree with our findings regarding disk dominance in the early universe. \citet{fer22,fer23}, utilizing visual classification with JWST fields of the SMACS0723 and CEERS, reported that disk galaxies occupy $40-60\%$ of the entire galaxy population at $z=1.5-6.5$.
+Recent JWST studies agree with our findings regarding disk dominance in the early universe. \citet{fer22,fer23}, utilizing visual classification with JWST fields of the SMACS0723 and CEERS, reported that disk galaxies occupy $40-60\%$ of the entire galaxy population at $z=1.5-6.5$.
 They found that the disk fraction increases by a factor of 10 when using JWST images compared to investigations based solely on HST images.
-The spheroid and irregular fractions are nearly constant at $10-20\%$, $30-40\%$, respectively, with respect to redshifts.

-\citet{kar23}, also employing visual classification in the CEERS field, presented a dominant disk fraction of $\sim60\%$ at $z\sim3$, declining to $\sim30\%$ beyond $z>6$.
+The spheroid and irregular fractions are nearly constant at $10-20\%$, $30-40\%$, respectively, with respect to redshifts. \citet{kar23}, also employing visual classification in the CEERS field, presented a dominant disk fraction of $\sim60\%$ at $z\sim3$, declining to $\sim30\%$ beyond $z>6$.
 Similar to our results, \citet{kar23} noted an increase in spheroid fraction in the high-mass regime (${\rm log}~M_{\ast}/M_{\odot}\gtrsim10.5$) across all redshift ranges.
-They reported pure spheroid and irregular fractions of $\sim20\%$ at $z>3$, with a substantial number of galaxies exhibiting mixed morphological structures due to their classification scheme with seven morphological types.
+They reported pure spheroid and irregular fractions of $\sim20\%$ at $z>3$, with a substantial number of galaxies exhibiting mixed morphological structures due to their classification scheme with seven morphological types. \citet{hue23} and \citet{toh23} also utilized more detailed subdivisions in their classification scheme than ours, employing CNN and unsupervised machine learning techniques.
+They found that irregular and clumpy galaxies become dominant beyond $z>3$, with high fractions of disk-like morphologies in ${\rm log}~M_{\ast}/M_{\odot}>11$.